 1. What does Measure 99 do?

-It provides the funding for a currently existing law, Senate Bill 439 (ORS 327.390), which gives each child in the state, regardless of background, ability or zip code, the opportunity to attend a fully funded Outdoor School program for a full week.
+It provides the funding for a currently existing law, Senate Bill 439 (ORS 327.390), which gives each child in the state, regardless of background, ability or zip code, the opportunity to attend a fully funded Outdoor School program for up to a full week.
 (More information)

 2. When will the money be available?